ashvardanian/ashvardanian/README.md

 ### Hey, I'm Ashot!

-I am 26 yo and I do all kinds of stuff, but mostly:
+I do all kinds of stuff, but mostly:

 * Artificial Intelligence,
 * High-Performance Computing and